 The background investigator shall summarize the results of the background investigation in a narrative report that includes sufficient information to allow the reviewing authority to decide whether to extend a conditional offer of employment.
+The report shall reference the Background Investigation Dimensions and include any findings of behaviors, traits, and/or attributes relevant to bias per the Bias Assessment Framework as described in the POST Background Investigation Manual.
 The report shall not include any information that is prohibited from use, including that from social media sites, in making employment decisions.
 The report and all supporting documentation shall be included in the candidate's background investigation file (11 CCR 1953).